 - Wilkie Rd Junortoun car park is directly adjacent to the O’Keefe trail.
 This location also has a Bike Repair Station (tools and an air pump).

 - Longlea – The trail crosses Longlea Lane, at Peppercorn Park (an equestrian centre).
 No facilities are available for the rail trail users at this point.

-- Axedale – At the Axedale Hall Reserve, at the corner of High St (McIvor Highway) and Mitchell St. Here there are car parking, toilets, a potable water station, and playground facilities, Vic Police Station, nearby the Axedale Roadhouse Store and Axedale Tavern.
+- Axedale – At the Axedale Hall Reserve, at the corner of High St (McIvor Highway) and Mitchell St. Here there are car parking, toilets, a potable water station, a Bike Repair Station (tools and an air pump), playground facilities, Vic Police Station, the nearby Axedale Roadhouse Store and Axedale Tavern.
 Follow trail directional signs.